smart-data-models/dataModel.DCAT-AP/DataServiceDCAT-AP/doc/spec_JA.md

         type: Property
     id:
       anyOf: &dataservicedcat-ap_-_properties_-_owner_-_items_-_anyof
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     license:
-      description: 'This property contains the licence under which the Data service is made available.'
+      description: Property.
+This property contains the licence under which the Data service is made available.
       type: string
       x-ngsi:
         type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: 'GeoProperty.
+        - description: GeoProperty.
 Geojson reference to the item.
-Point'
+Point
           properties:
             bbox:
               items: